achalkamboj/AppleStore-SQL-Analysis/README.md

 ## Final Recommendations for the client:-

-1)Users who pay for an app have higher chances of perceiving it of value, leading it to better ratings.
+- Users who pay for an app have higher chances of perceiving it of value, leading it to better ratings.
 Our client should charge a certain amount for the app.
-2)Apps supporting between 10 and 30 languages have better ratings.
+- Apps supporting between 10 and 30 languages have better ratings.
 Our Client should choose the right languages for the app.
-3)User needs are not being met in the categories like finance and books because exixting apps have poor ratings.
+- User needs are not being met in the categories like finance and books because exixting apps have poor ratings.
 This can mean a market opportunity to create better app for market oenetration.
-4)Apps with longer description have better ratings.
+-Apps with longer description have better ratings.
 Users appreciate having a clear underdtanding of the app's features before they download it.
 A carefully crafted description can increase customer satisfaction and result in better app ratings.
-5)Avg rating is 3.5 and client should aim for a rating above it.
+- Avg rating is 3.5 and client should aim for a rating above it.
-5)Games and entertainment have a very high volume of apps suggesting that the market may be saturated.
+- Games and entertainment have a very high volume of apps suggesting that the market may be saturated.
 Entering these spaces might be challenging due to high competition however these apps might also have high user demand.